Are you a guy who‘s into other guys (and maybe girls too)? Are you looking for a non-judgmental doctor you can talk to honestly about your sex life?

 A gay-friendly doctor is familiar with the health needs of gay and bisexual guys.
 Some doctors specialise in healthcare needs for trans guys too.
 They can help you put together the right sexual health plan for your circumstances.
 This includes STI testing, HIV testing, HIV treatment, PEP and PrEP.

 They’ll know what you mean when you talk about tops, bottoms, sounding and fisting.
-Better, they’ll know which questions to ask respectfully and what sexual health tests to get to make sure you’re getting the most appropriate care for you.
+Gay-friendly GPs will know which questions to ask respectfully and what sexual health tests are most appropriate for you.

 These are all important questions.
 A gay-friendly doctor will be able to go through them with you, in as much detail as you want.
+It’s good to remember that confidentiality protects your visits to the GP.
 And trust us – whatever it is, they’ve heard it all before.
 Dr Vincent certainly has!

 Guys like Vincent work to stop the spread of HIV — Choosing a healthcare provider | Emen8